 Being a family caregiver during frosty central Ohio winters can be especially challenging.
 From power outages to slip and fall accidents on black ice, being prepared is key.
 Here are our top ten suggestions:

-- Sidewalks and Drive: If you aren’t able to keep your aunt’s sidewalks and driveways clear of ice and snow, help her interview and hire a landscaping service to do so.
+- Sidewalks and Drive: If you aren’t able to keep your loved ones sidewalks and driveways clear of ice and snow, help them interview and hire a landscaping service to do so.
 The Central Ohio Agency on Aging may be a good resource for helping you locate a contractor you can trust.

 - Transportation Alternatives: Encourage them to use alternate forms of transportation on snowy or icy days.
 From COTA to Uber, there are a variety of options to meet their needs.